Counselling services

 No-Drug Therapy

-EMDR does not rely on drugs or hypnosis, allowing you to stay completely in charge throughout the process.
+EMDR does not rely on hypnosis or drugs, allowing you to stay completely in charge throughout the process.

 The Origin of EMDR Therapy

-Eye Movement Desensitization & Reprocessing (EMDR) therapy was developed in 1989 after Francine Shapiro, Ph.D., observed that the intensity of her disturbing thoughts and feelings decreased after her eyes had been moving rapidly back and forth.
+In 1989, EMDR therapy was developed when Francine Shapiro, Ph.D., noticed a reduction in the intensity of her distressing thoughts and emotions after her eyes moved rapidly back and forth.

-Dr. Shapiro decided to explore this phenomenon further for her doctoral thesis in psychology.
-Through her research, she found that using rapid eye movements successfully relieved chronic distress in victims who experienced a traumatic event.
+Intrigued by this discovery, Dr. Shapiro delved deeper into the concept for her doctoral thesis in psychology.
+Through her studies, she discovered that using rapid eye movements successfully relieved chronic distress in victims who had experienced traumatic events.

-Learn more about how EMDR therapy can facilitate lasting, positive change on our blog post.
+For further insights into how EMDR therapy can facilitate lasting, positive change, read our blog post.

 Therapist and client talking.